Magnetism in the two-dimensional dipolar XY model: Antiferromagnetic interactions ( )

-On the AFM side, we resort to two independent internal consistency checks between 2- and 4-point vertices~\cite{suppl_mat}.
+On the AFM side, we resort to two independent internal consistency checks between 2- and 4-point vertices detailed in App.~\ref{app:pm-fRG}.
 First, we compare $E(T)$ computed from the separate flow equation of the free energy \cite{niggemannFrustratedQuantum2021} and via $\left\langle H_\mathrm{XY} \right\rangle$ using the equal-time correlators.
-The second check invokes an exact constant of motion related to the pm-representation.
-Comparing the outcome of these consistency checks to other models where exact benchmark data is available (FM-side, small spin clusters) suggests that pm-fRG data is reliable with a few-percent error for $T/|J| \ge 0.5$.
-The results for the correlator $C^{xx}_{ij}$ at various temperatures between $T=2.5|J|$ and $T=0.5|J|$ are reported in Fig.~\ref{fig:AFM_correlator}.
+The second check invokes an exact constant of motion related to the pm representation.
+Comparing the outcome of these consistency checks to other models where exact benchmark data are available (FM-side, small spin clusters) suggests that pm-fRG data are reliable with a few-percent error for $T/|J| \ge 0.5$.
+The results for the correlator $C^{xx}_{ij}$ at various temperatures between $T=2.5|J|$ and $T=0.5|J|$ are reported in Fig.~\ref{fig:correlator}(b).
 Note that the full checkerboard-like AFM correlation pattern only builds up at low enough $T$; for example, the next-nearest-neighbors become positively correlated only below $T\simeq 1.0|J|$.
 The entropy $S(T)$ is straightforwardly obtained from the free energy mentioned above, see Fig.~\ref{fig:entropy}(a).
 We also provide the pm-fRG estimate for $(\Delta M^z)^2(T)$, see Fig.~\ref{fig:entropy}(b).
-In the SM \cite{suppl_mat}, we fit the short-distance parts of the experimentally measured correlators to thermal pm-fRG data.
+In App.~\ref{app:comparisonToExp}, we fit the short-distance parts of the experimentally measured correlators to thermal pm-fRG data.